-The approach of this treatment is shown in diagram above.
+The approach of this treatment is shown in the diagram above.

 Tubercular liquid pus, granulation tissue, caseous tissue causing compression and inflammatory edema are amenable to non-operative treatment.

-In middle path regimen, 3 to 4 weeks delay will give a chance for above mentioned reasons of neural deficit to subside for patient to show a neural recovery, thus, to avoid surgical decompression in those cases which would otherwise show neural improvement.
+In middle path regimen, 3 to 4 weeks delay will give a chance for above-mentioned reasons of neural deficit to subside for the patient to show a neural recovery, thus, to avoid surgical decompression in those cases which would otherwise show neural improvement.

-The patient showing relatively preserved cord with evidence of edema / myelitis with predominantly fluid collection in extradural space will resolve well on non-operative treatment.
+The patient showing relatively preserved cord with evidence of edema/myelitis with the predominantly fluid collection in extradural space will resolve well on non-operative treatment.

-The compression in tuberculous spine and thus neurological complication is a slowly developing process (exception vascular catastrophe and pathological subluxation/ dislocation).
-A short delay in surgical decompression does not significantly alter the long term recovery of neurological function.
+The compression in the tuberculous spine and thus neurological complication is a slowly developing process (exception vascular catastrophe and pathological subluxation/ dislocation).
+A short delay in surgical decompression does not significantly alter the long-term recovery of neurological function.

 Indications of surgery in Tuberculous Para/quadriplegia

-- Paraplegia with rapid onset [Indicates unusually severe paralysis from mechanical accident]
+- Paraplegia with rapid onset [Indicates unusually severe paralysis from the mechanical accident]

 - Severe paraplegia